12 Superfoods That Every Woman Should Eat On The Regular

 7. Orange and yellow vegetables are great superfoods for the skin.

 Flavonoids.
 Vitamins A, C, and K. Potassium.
 Magnesium.
 These are some of the nutrients that are in orange and yellow vegetables.
 Thanks to the high amount of these vitamins that are in them, they are the kind of veggies that fight off free radicals, lower blood pressure, maintain oral health, promote healthy joints, keep your pH balanced, boost your immunity, and lower your cholesterol levels.
-The reason why veggies like corn, yellow and orange peppers, and carrots are great for your skin is that the beta-carotene (Vitamin A) that's in them will help to improve the texture of your skin as well as protect your skin from damaging UV rays.
+The reason why veggies like corn, yellow and orange peppers, and carrots are great for your skin is that the beta-carotene (vitamin A) that's in them will help to improve the texture of your skin as well as protect your skin from damaging UV rays.

 8. As a superfood, berries can help keep your scalp and hair health on point.

 Berries are a low-calorie fruit that's full of water and high in antioxidants and fiber.
 That alone should be enough of a reason to want to eat them more often, I would think.
-If you're looking for a sweet way to lower your cholesterol levels, improve your blood sugar levels, fight off free radicals, strengthen your body's arteries, boost brain power and even decrease your chances of being diagnosed with Parkinson's disease, a fresh bowl of berries can totally make that happen.
-Also, if healthy hair is what you're after, the flavonoid anthocyanin in berries like blueberries will help your body to produce the collagen that your hair needs to stay strong.
-Plus, the Vitamin C in berries will feed your hair follicles while increasing blood circulation to your scalp.
-And the Vitamin B in berries will give your follicles more oxygen in order to keep your scalp and hair in good shape.
+If you're looking for a sweet way to lower your cholesterol levels, improve your blood sugar levels, fight off free radicals, strengthen your body's arteries, boost brain power, and even decrease your chances of being diagnosed with Parkinson's disease, a fresh bowl of berries can totally make that happen.

 9. Stinging nettle helps lower blood pressure and keep heart disease at bay.

-If you're not familiar with what stinging nettle is, it's basically an herb that has antimicrobial, anti-ulcer, astringent and analgesic properties.
+If you're not familiar with what stinging nettle is, it's basically an herb that has antimicrobial, anti-ulcer, astringent, and analgesic properties.
 It's full of antioxidants too.
 If you're someone who is looking for a way to naturally treat a bladder infection, relieve joint pain, reduce hay fever-related symptoms or even make eczema symptoms more bearable, stinging nettle has totally got your back.

 I decided to include it in this article, though, because of what it can do for your blood.
-Because stinging nettle is also an herb that is high in Vitamin C and iron, if you consume it a couple of times a week, it can help your body to produce more red blood cells which can prevent you from becoming anemic.
+Because stinging nettle is also an herb that is high in vitamin C and iron, if you consume it a couple of times a week, it can help your body produce more red blood cells which can prevent you from becoming anemic.
 It's also got the flavonoids quercetin and kaempferol in it which is awesome because those help to lower your blood pressure and keep heart disease at bay.

 10. For the libido, dark chocolate is a great superfood to add to your diet.